kshitija-kumar/kshitija-kumar/README.md

 ### 🏫 **Education:**
 - **RAMAIAH INSTITUTE OF TECHNOLOGY**
 - **Bachelor of Engineering (BE) in Artificial Intelligence and Data Science**

-**About my journey:**
-- **Worked as a Junior Software Developer Intern at http://www..tvast.in/, building scalable solutions and learning from the best.**

 ### 📫 **Let's Connect:**
 - https://www.instagram.com/kshitija_kumar/